Department of Music

 The mission of the Department of Music is to:

-• Provide local, regional, national, and international leadership in the fields of musicology, historical performance practice, and music education, and help prepare the next generation of leaders in these fields.
+- Provide local, regional, national, and international leadership in the fields of musicology, historical performance practice, and music education, and prepare the next generation of leaders in these fields.

 Joint Music Program with CIM

-Since 1968, Case Western Reserve University (CWRU) and the Cleveland Institute of Music (CIM) have participated in an integrated music program at the undergraduate and graduate levels.
-The Joint Music Program (JMP) allows students at both institutions to take advantage of the resources of a major research university as well as those of a leading conservatory.
+Since 1968, Case Western Reserve University (CWRU) and the Cleveland Institute of Music (CIM) have collaborated through an integrated music program at both the undergraduate and graduate levels.
+The Joint Music Program (JMP) provides students with access to exceptional faculty and resources at both institutions.

 Facilities